 Sky Neal is the founder and director of Satya Films, and is an award winning, BIFA nominated director, producer and visual ethnographer.

-Sky graduated from UEL (2004) with a first class degree in anthropology, and in 2006 was awarded a full scholarship from the AHRC to study MA Visual Anthropology at Goldsmiths.
+Sky graduated from UEL (2004) with a first class degree in anthropology, and has a masters in Visual Anthropology from Goldsmiths (with AHRC scholarship).
 She also has a rich background in performing arts having studied at the Hub Theatre School in Cornwall, and spent 10 years working as a professional performer specialising in aerial arts.

 Her background in anthropology is central to her creative work, which often emerges from the intersection of anthropology, performance art and film.
-She enjoys working experimentally and is particulariy interested in the body as a symbolic construct within its wider social and cultural context: her work explores identity, self-expression, gender, resistance, human rights, empowerment...and the places in between.
+She enjoys working experimentally and is particulariy interested in the body as a symbolic construct within its wider social and cultural context.

 In 2018 Sky was a featured artist at the V&A Museum as part of both V&A Lates and their performance festival.
 Both Even When I Fall and Circus now: A glimpse into contemporary circus in the UK were screened throughout the museum.